bisinho/DSAG-BTP-OpsDays-2026-HanaCloud-AutomationPilot/exercises/ex1/README.md

 In the next exercise, you will use this command as the foundation for building your first SAP HANA Cloud operational automation.

+Let's build our very first command in SAP Automation Pilot.

 1. Click  the **Commands** menu item from the left sidebar to navigate to the "Commands" section in SAP Automation Pilot
    ![](./images/1-00-00-2-dsag.png)